Review: ROSMERSHOLM

 The Production.
 Joshua Quinlan’s set takes up the whole room of the theatre.
 The configuration is similar to Uncle Vanya.
 The audience sits on four sides of the space.
 There is little furniture: a large table, a chair etc. On one side are huge glassed doors that look out onto a bridge, a river and scenery.
 Curtains are on either side of the large glassed doors.

 Chris Abraham directs with his customary attention to detail and nuance.
 There is a heightened emotion to the whole enterprise, indicating the stakes in any instance are high and usually fraught.
 Governor Andreas Kroll (Ben Carlson) establishes this sense when he arrives in a swirl at Rosmersholm.
 As Andreas Kroll, Ben Carlson is precise in his clipped speech, commanding and completely confident.
 Class distinction rules everything he does and with whom he interacts.
 He holds staunchly to his beliefs and feels that Rosmer has to as well because of his stature in the community.
 Equally as impassioned is John Rosmer, played with conviction by Jonathan Young.
 He is also riddled with guilt about the death of his wife and because he loves Rebecca West (Virgilia Griffith).
-Rebecca West is played by Virgilia Griffith with regal composer, clarity and a steely calmness.
+Rebecca West is played by Virgilia Griffith with regal composure, clarity and a steely calmness.
 She too has strong ideas and holds them close.
 She also convinces Rosmer to share those ideas.
 For much of the play there are tugs of war between the ideas and convictions between characters as well as the internal struggles of characters to come to grips with their fears and concerns.

 Director Chris Abraham has the confident ability to keep the pace whizzing while subtly ramping up the emotion until the explosive last scene.